Pazoia/Where-is-my-Paradise/README.md

 - ✅ Added theme names to the panels and placed them on top of respective image
 - ✅ When hovering over a panel, text zooms out slightly and text is boxed in for better visibility
 - ✅ When user selects a theme, a positive affirmation is displayed on top of fullscreen image
+- ✅ From panel to full screen animation with a softer transition.
+- ✅ Images change with page refresh, images chosen at random according to theme